Answers to commonly asked questions about institutional accreditation have been provided below. This information will be updated as the need arises.

 · Operating costs: SFU currently has a staff of three committed to accreditation.
 Each of these positions only has a portion of their duties assigned to the accreditation process.
 The cost of the accreditation process is being funded via Fraser International College revenues.

 A: The workload expectations related to the accreditation process for faculty are expected to be negligible.
-Although the development of learning outcomes is a requirement of accreditation, it is being pursued by SFU irrespective of accreditation with NWCCU, because of its perceived value to students and to the accountability of the University.
+Although the development of educational goals is a requirement of accreditation, it is being pursued by SFU irrespective of accreditation with NWCCU, because of its perceived value to students and to the accountability of the University.

-The impact on workload of establishing learning outcomes for each course and program has yet to be determined but as assessment of curricula already takes place at SFU the development and assessment of learning outcomes may not necessarily lead to additional work.
+The impact on workload of establishing educational goals has yet to be determined but as assessment of curricula already takes place at SFU the development and assessment of educational goals may not necessarily lead to additional work.
 The Vice President Academic however will make every effort to minimize additional workload on faculty/staff as a result of this initiative.

-Senate is responsible for academic governance and the development of learning outcomes and assessment will be authorized by Senate and its committees.
+Senate is responsible for academic governance and the development of educational goals and assessment will be authorized by Senate and its committees.

 A: SFU currently is the first institution outside of the United States that has been accepted by the NCAA.
 One of the criteria for acceptance into the NCAA is that all institutions competing in the NCAA must be accredited or be a candidate for accreditation by one of the six major American post- secondary accreditation associations, of which the NWCCU is one.
 It was this requirement of the NCAA that initially caused SFU to investigate the benefits and implications of NWCCU membership.